simolus3/drift/docs/content/en/docs/Using SQL/extensions.md

 description: Information on json1 and fts5 support in the generator
 ---

-_Note_: Since `moor_flutter` uses the sqlite version shipped on the device, the extensions might not be available on all devices.
+_Note_: Since `moor_flutter` uses the sqlite version shipped on the device, these extensions might not be available on all devices.
 When using these extensions, using `moor_ffi` is strongly recommended.
-This enables the extensions on all Android devices and on iOS 11 and later.
+This enables the extensions listed here on all Android devices and on iOS 11 and later.

 ## json1

-To enable the json1 extension in moor files and compiled queries, modify the [build options]({{<relref "../Advanced Features/builder_options.md">}}) to include `json1` in the `sqlite_module` section.
+To enable the json1 extension in moor files and compiled queries, modify your [build options]({{<relref "../Advanced Features/builder_options.md">}}) to include `json1` in the `sqlite_module` section.